 General

 When a V3C bitstream is carried with MMT, entire V3C bitstream shall be completely included in a single MMT Package and each component bitstreams encapsulated in a single track or item shall be carried as an individual MMT Assets of the Package.
-MMT Package can carry a V3C bitstream coded with video-based point cloud coding (ISO/IEC 23090-5 Annex H), MPEG immersive video (ISO/IEC 23090-12) or video-based dynamic mesh coding (ISO/IEC 23090-29).
+MMT Package can carry a V3C bitstream coded with video-based point cloud coding (ISO/IEC 23090-5, Annex H), MPEG immersive video (ISO/IEC 23090-12) or video-based dynamic mesh coding (ISO/IEC 23090-29).
 An MMT Asset of MMT Package carrying V3C bitstream may contain a complete V3C bitstream composed of multiple components or a single component of V3C bitstream.
 Each MMT Assets consisting an MMT Package for V3C bitstream shall include V3C Asset descriptor.
 The MMT Assets carrying atlas component of V3C bitstream, the value of the data_type field of the V3C Asset descriptor included in Asset descriptor loop of the Asset, shall include Asset Reference descriptor in Asset descriptor loop.
 The value of the reference_type field of such Asset Reference descriptor shall be one of the track reference type listed in the subclause 5.3.6.